topfreegames/santiago/docs/overview.md

 * **Reliable** - Santiago is very simple and relies on Redis for its queueing system;
 * **Delivery Retry** - Santiago will retry up to 10 times to deliver your web hook (configurable ammount);
-* **Log-Friendly** - We log almost any operation we do in Santiago, so you can easily debug it.
+* **Log-Friendly** - We log almost any operation we do in Santiago, so you can easily debug it;
 * **Easy to deploy** - Santiago comes with containers already exported to docker hub for every single of our successful builds.
-Just pick your choice!
+Just pick your choice and it should just work;
+* **Easily support Sentry** - Set a configuration option to ensure errors get sent to [Sentry](https://docs.getsentry.com/on-premise/).

 ## Architecture